htnglowingpotato/project/README.md

 # Bullshit Breaker
 ## We wanted to learn Python and we are highly political (sorry if you are genuinely a Trump supporter).
 Why not learn by using the Pygame library to build a basic game, and do some sentiment analysis of his tweets to determine how bullshitty they are?
+## How to play
+Please download Python 3.5 here if you don't have it already! - https://www.python.org/ We also recommend getting pip3 to download all the necessary requirements to play the game.
+Type this in the command line: sudo python3 get-pip.py Then type this: [(sudo) -< optional] pip3 install requirements.txt You should be good to go!
 ## What it does
 You play a **basic brickbreaker game** with **Donald Trump's head** as the ball and a word of his **bullshittiest tweets** as the bricks!
 ## How I built it